dimplefrancis/prisonpal/README.md

 ## 📖 Documentation

 ### Configuration
+The application uses environment variables for configuration:
-- API keys setup in `.env` file
+- Required API keys and URLs are set in `.env`
-- Environmental variable management
-- Document processing settings
+- Configuration is validated on startup
+- Error messages guide you if any required variables are missing

 ### Usage Examples
 Common queries the assistant can help with: